aarushsheth/aarushsheth.github.io/_posts/2023-1-31-networks.md

 Note that the task in all of these problems is fundamentally the same - you have network of nodes, and a collection of edges between them.
-Is there a way to divide the network into a collection of groups, identified with some characteristic, such that nodes are comparatively likely to be connected to other nodes inside their group, and comparatively dislikely
+We want divide the network into a collection of groups, identified with some characteristic, such that nodes are comparatively likely to be connected to other nodes inside their group, and comparatively dislikely